coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_kinesis_data_streams.md

     - For applications prioritizing maximum throughput, increasing the buffered time can allow more records to aggregate per request, reducing API calls and potentially decreasing costs.

 - **Kinesis Agent**:
+The Kinesis Agent is a pre-built, standalone Java application for Linux-based systems, providing a simple way to collect and send data to Kinesis Data Streams (and Kinesis Firehose) from files.
+The agent monitors files for changes, parses log entries, and automatically sends them to Kinesis Data Streams, handling tasks like file rotation, checkpointing, and retries.
+This setup simplifies the process of sending log data and metrics to Kinesis without requiring custom logging code.